subquery/subql/docs/create/introduction.md

 This will create a new directory (or update the existing) `src/types` which contains generated entity classes for each type you have defined previously in `schema.graphql`.
 These classes provide type-safe entity loading, read and write access to entity fields - see more about this process in [the GraphQL Schema](/create/graphql).

 ## Build

-In order run your SubQuery Project on a locally hosted SubQuery Node, you need to build your work.
+In order run your SubQuery Project on a locally hosted SubQuery Node, you need to first build your work.

 Run the build command from the project's root directory.

 ```shell
 # Yarn
 yarn build